-Our general overview of weevil-based pollination shows that several additional pantropical families of angiosperms are – or at least can be considered as partially – pollinated by weevils (Table S1), with only a small fraction of these relationships having been uncovered so far.
-For example, in Clusiaceae, Ebenaceae, Lecythidaceae, Myristicaceae and Sapotaceae, BSPM by weevils have been only reported for a small number of species; however there are likely many more BSPM weevil relationships because cantharophilous flowers are known in several genera of these families and the associated weevil lineages also contain a significant number of undescribed species (Oberprieler 1993; Caldara et al. 2014; Haran et al. 2022b).
+Our general overview of weevil-based pollination shows that several additional pantropical families of angiosperms are – or at least can be considered as partially – pollinated by weevils (Table S1), with only a small fraction of these interactions having been uncovered so far.
+For example, in Clusiaceae, Ebenaceae, Lecythidaceae, Myristicaceae and Sapotaceae, BSPM by weevils have been only indicated for a small number of species; however there are likely many more of such interactions because cantharophilous flowers are known in several genera of these families and the associated weevil lineages also contain a significant number of undescribed species (Oberprieler 1993; Caldara et al. 2014; Haran et al. 2022b).
 In some cases, the weevil diversity also exceeds that of the known potential hosts; for example, 25 species of the Australian weevil genus Elleschodes are known (Armstrong & Irvine 1990; Caldara et al. 2014; Pullen et al. 2014), of which several species are known to pollinate the only three species of Eupomatia (Eupomoatiaceae) so it is likely that this genus also pollinates other plant families.
 Going further, the Orchidaceae-Baridinae system highlights the fact that even weevils lineages that are not known to be pollinators and that lack the associated typical morphological features can also be engaged in BSPM (Nunes et al. 2018), with a potential rich array of interactions (van der Cingel 2001).
-From the host plant perspective, the orchid species studied (Dichaea cogniauxiana) also lacks features associated with weevil pollination in other groups (standard orchid floral morphology and phenology; Nunes et al. 2018).
+From the host plant perspective, the orchid species studied (Dichaea cogniauxiana) also lacks features associated with weevil pollination in other groups (i.e., it has a standard orchid floral morphology and phenology; Nunes et al. 2018).
 Such examples greatly expand the potential spectrum of brood-site mutualistic interactions between weevils and plants in tropical biomes and call for a complete shift in our perception of the role of these beetles in the functioning of tropical ecosystems.

-A preliminary estimate of the expected diversity of plant-weevil BSPM systems can be made based on the discrepancies between the number of systems described and inferred based on PNC (Figure 2).
+A preliminary estimate of the expected diversity of plant-weevil BSPM systems can be made based on the discrepancies between the number of systems described and inferred based on PNC (Figure 2; see Appendix 1).
 The calculation of the ratios for a selection of systems (see figure 2) shows that the expected total diversity of species involved is on average eight times richer than the number of species inferred from PNC and about 17 times richer than the number of species with experimentally-verified BSPM.
 Based on the species counts obtained in this review (see section 1), it is estimated that ca. 2000 plant species could be engaged in BSPM with weevils globally.
-Similarly, the species richness of weevils involved in these relationships could be around 2500 species.
-Thus, plant-weevil relationships probably represent the most speciose case of brood-site pollination mutualism, exceeding the diversity of other BSPM species-rich groups (e.g., Lopez-Vaamonde et al. 2009; Cruaud et al. 2010).
+Similarly, the species richness of weevils involved in these interactions could be around 2500 species.
+Thus, plant-weevil interactions probably represent the most speciose case of brood-site pollination mutualism, exceeding the diversity of other BSPM species-rich groups (e.g., Lopez-Vaamonde et al. 2009; Cruaud et al. 2010).

 5. Concluding remarks: a road map for future research